OUR TEAM

 DR. TODD R. AVELLAR

-• I am a licensed psychologist in Pittsburgh, PA. and a founding co-owner of Avellar Warden Psychological Associates.
+• I’m a licensed psychologist in Pittsburgh, PA, and a founding co-owner of Avellar Warden Psychological Associates.

-I currently specialize in psychological “flow” and peak performance mindsets.
-I do this by helping people engage fully in activities they are passionate about, cultivating on-the-spot mindful awareness, and maximizing their ability to creatively solve issues.
-I have considerable experience in mindfulness meditation, holistic forms of healing, and working with sexual and gender minorities.
-I am also dedicated to supervising and training the next generation of psychologists.
+My current focus is on helping individuals cultivate psychological "flow" and peak performance mindsets.
+I work with people to enhance their engagement in activities they’re passionate about, develop mindful awareness in the moment, and tap into their creative problem-solving abilities.
+With extensive experience in mindfulness meditation, holistic healing practices, and working with sexual and gender minorities, I am committed to fostering growth and well-being.
+I also dedicate a significant portion of my work to supervising and training the next generation of psychologists.

 Education and Career